 Next, let’s talk about the second thing you need to do to preserve muscle tissue.

-Step #3: Train Using The Following Exercises
+Step #3: Strength Train With Compound Exercises

-Not just any type of exercise.
+And not just any type of exercise.

 What exercises are these?